This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Stretch the elastic band from the inside of the heel (or in any loose area) to the side of the back of the shoe.
 Sew the elastic bands in place and make them as tight as you can or as tight as you prefer.
 After which, you can use safety pins to secure it.

 After you have sewed the band, gently release it and allow it to draw the shoe material.
-You can later pair it with the water shrinking method which is showed below.
+You can later pair it with the water shrinking method which is shown below.

 - If the shoes are still big, you can repeat the process again.